metabase/metabase/docs/administration-guide/01-managing-databases.md

 ### Testing the connection status

-1. Run a native `SELECT 1` query to verify the connection to the data warehouse.
+Go to the [SQL editor](../users-guide/writing-sql.html) and run a `SELECT 1` query to verify the connection to the data warehouse.
-2. If the sync process has completed, can you ask a [native question](https://www.metabase.com/docs/latest/users-guide/writing-sql.html) to verify that you are able to use the database?

 ## Re-scanning a single table or field